Abbad-Ali/Python-Practice-Questions/README.md

 ## What You'll Find

-- **100 Practice Questions**: A diverse set of problems designed to test various aspects of Python programming.
+- **200 Practice Questions**: A diverse set of problems designed to test various aspects of Python programming.
 - **Topics Covered**: Basic syntax, data types, control flow, functions, file handling, and more.
 - **Difficulty Levels**: Questions range from beginner to intermediate, providing a gradual learning curve.

-## Getting Started

-1. **Open the Practice Questions File**: Locate the file named `practice_questions.py` (or your chosen file name) to begin working through the exercises.

-2. **Start Practicing**: Begin solving the questions and testing your solutions.

 ## How to Use